Fruehauf LARC-15

-The LARC-15 is essentially a large amphibious truck with a 4x4 off-road suspension and a boat-like hull made from aluminum plates over an aluminum framework.
-The LARC-15 looks backwards, with the cab at the rear of the vehicle, the engine underneath the cab, and the cargo section up front.
+The LARC-15 is essentially a large amphibious truck with a 4x4 off-road suspension, and a boat-like hull made from aluminum plates over an aluminum framework.
+The LARC-15 looks like its backwards, with the cab at the rear of the vehicle, the engine underneath the cab, and the cargo section up front.
+The driver normally stands to operate the vehicle.
 The design allows cargo and troops to be offloaded quickly after the LARC-15 is driven ashore.
-The bow has a ramp over which a longer ramp with retractable rollers may be slid out if necessary.
-The LARC-15 is also low enough to be easily loaded by forklifts, and the cargo section is large enough to accept standard NATO CONEX containers or equipment of a similar size.
+The bow has a ramp over which a longer ramp with retractable rollers may slide out if necessary.
+The LARC-15 is also low enough to be easily loaded with forklifts, and the cargo section is large enough to accept standard NATO CONEX and MILVAN containers or equipment of a similar size.
 The LARC-15 is propelled by a single four-bladed propeller in the water and steered by a combination of a rudder and the wheels; on land, the driver may choose 2-wheel drive (for road use), 4-wheel drive, or crab steering, where the wheels may be turned virtually sideways and the LARC-15 driven at slow speeds to the sides.
+The LARC-15 is powered by a pair of 300-horsepower Cummins diesels, with one powering each side of the craft.
+The transmission is automatic, with the driver only selecting high, medium, or low range.

 Price